toninodigiacomo/codex/README.md

 ## Database
 This project uses **SQLite** (`data/codex.sqlite`) - the scale (potentially thousands of auto-indexed items, not a hand-curated list), the relational shape (tags, series, per-user reading progress and favorites), and search/filter needs all fit SQL far better than flat files or array filtering would.
 Still no separate database server or container: it's one file, opened directly by PHP's `PDO`, bind-mounted like `data/` always was.
 **Futur improvment:**
-- Connect to an external DB (MariaDB) container
+**- Connect to an external DB (MariaDB) container**

 `src/schema.sql` is the single source of truth for the structure, applied idempotently on every request by `src/Database.php` (`CREATE TABLE IF NOT EXISTS` everywhere - no separate migration history file; see "Schema migrations" below for how an existing database picks up a later change).